 Ambiverts, the in-betweeners

-An ambivert who falls smack in the middle make the most excellent salespeople.
+An ambivert who falls smack in the middle may have the personality of a true salesperson.
 To that end, to an extent, all salespeople are ambiverts by nature.
 A true ambivert doesn’t incline too much in either direction.
 Because they are neither extrovert nor introvert, they can easily adjust their approach to different types of people depending on the circumstances, allowing them to connect most effectively.
 Perhaps the back-slapping salesperson in yonder years although appearing to be an extrovert may have truly been an ambivert and became successful by knowing when to lean toward which side of the personality spectrum.
 Superior salespeople who are serious about improving their performance consciously try to gain insights about their tendencies and preferences and match their approach to the situation.

 Advantages of being ambiverts